Ahavaz/myreads/README.md

 # MyReads Project

 This is a responsive web application that allows users to select and categorize books into a virtual bookshelf.
 Leveraged React to support a dynamic user interface that uses Apollo and GraphQL to interact with a RESTful API server and client library.
 The user is able to search and move books to and from three distinct bookshelves: _Read_, _Currently Reading_ and _Want To Read_.
+You can visit the deployed app [here](https://ahavaz.github.io/myreads/).

 ## Extra Features